TongfeiLiu/LGPNet-for-building-CD/README.md

 ```

 ## Acknowledgement
 This code is heavily borrowed from the PSPNet[1], PANet[2], DANet[3], etc. We are very grateful for the contributions of these papers and related codes.
-In addtion, we are also very grateful for the outstanding contributions of the published data sets (WHU and LEVIR) of the papers [4] and [5].
+In addtion, we are also very grateful for the outstanding contributions of the publicly available datasets (WHU and LEVIR) of the papers [4] and [5].
 ```
 [1] Zhao H, Shi J, Qi X, et al. Pyramid scene parsing network[C]//Proceedings of the IEEE conference on computer vision and pattern recognition.
 2017: 2881-2890.
 [2] Li H, Xiong P, An J, et al. Pyramid attention network for semantic segmentation[J]. arXiv preprint arXiv:1805.10180, 2018.